 In lieu of tuition, students are asked to purchase the textbook and any supplies.

-The Making of a Story: A Norton Guide to Creative Writing by Alice LaPlante, January 2010
+The Making of a Story: A Norton Guide to Creative Writing by Alice LaPlante, 2007/2010 edition

 Janet Cowperthwaite has worked with Writers’ Workshop in her second grade class and in a graduate writing class.
 The workshop that Janet has been using in Senior College has evolved from those experiences, and she feels her job is to be facilitator, encourager, and cheerleader.